Request Information

 1. It’s expensive.
 How can I pay for it?

-And finally, be sure to file the Free Application for Federal Student Aid (FAFSA) to determine what type of financial aid, grants or loans you may be eligible to receive.
-Remember – filing a FAFSA does not mean you’re agreeing to take out loans, but rather requesting information about eligibility.
+Finally, make sure to complete the Free Application for Federal Student Aid (FAFSA®) to see what type of federal or state financial aid, grants or loans you may be eligible for.
+Remember, completing the FAFSA does not mean you’re agreeing to take out loans; it’s just used to determine eligibility for tuition assistance.

 2. I just don’t have enough time for school.